ankitha-anil/ankitha-anil/README.md

 :woman_student: Computer Science Senior at Nanyang Technological University, Singapore.

-:computer: Interested in Product Management and SWE
+:computer: Interested in and SWE and Product Management

-:open_file_folder: Actively seeking internship roles in January 2023
+:open_file_folder: Actively seeking full-time roles for May 2023

 :globe_with_meridians: https://ankitha-anil.github.io/ankitha-anil/